SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Relatability
 Speaking of which,
 **It's great to talk about how you went through the same struggles, having a love hate relationship with debate, how your confidence oscillated, how you always forgot impacting, how you used to fumble glorification, narrative, and THR motions too.
 This empathy is great for them to feel normal and less shit about themselves.
-We don't always consciously do this, but we should actively try to tell them how we relate to the hardships they're going through now.**
+We don't always consciously do this, but we should proactively try to tell them how we relate to the hardships they're going through now.**

 ### The damn PES timetable